-The hand gives us the ability to grip and feel so we can explore the world around us, feed and dress ourselves, communicate with others, write, use tools, and the list continues.
+The hand gives us the ability to grip and feel so we can explore the world around us, feed and dress, communicate with others, write, use tools, and the list continues.
 The wrist links the hand to the arm and, with the other joints of the upper limb, it allows movement of the hand around the body.

-Hand and wrist pain can result from a number of factors including fractures (bone injury), ligament and tendon problems (soft tissue injury), and degeneration due to previous injury, manual work, inflammatory conditions and/or aging.
+Hand and wrist pain can result from a number of factors including fractures (bone injury), ligament and tendon problems (soft tissue injury), and degeneration due to previous injury, manual work, inflammatory conditions and/or ageing.
 Impairment of wrist and hand function can have a major impact on daily activities.

 Each hand and wrist is made up of 27 bones.
 The finger bones or phalanges comprise of 14 bones – 2 in the thumb and 3 in each of the other four fingers.
-We humans have opposable thumbs which allow up to grasp objects.
+We, humans, have opposable thumbs which allow up to grasp objects.
 There are 5 bones in the palm called metacarpal bones.
 The hand is attached to the forearm by a joint called the wrist or carpus.
 The wrist joint is a complex system of 8 small bones known as the carpal bones linked by ligaments.
 The wrist acts as a type of pivot joint moving in relation to the forearm bones, the radius and ulna.
 It allows up (extension) and down (flexion) and side-to-side movement of the hand.

 Pain at the base of the thumb occurs with excess loads such as unscrewing the tops off jars, and pinch grip.
 Arthritis is very common particularly in women over 50 years.
 In men, thumb base arthritis is usually due to a previous fracture.
 Bony swelling may be present and pressure at the thumb base is often painful.
 X-rays show bone-to-bone contact with osteophyte (extra bone) formation.
 Treatment is tailored to each individual patient and needs detailed discussion with your surgeon.
 Options include steroid injections and splinting, removal of damaged bone using tendon as a spacer, and different types of joint implants.